afpineda/OpenSourceSimWheelESP32/doc/firmware/HID_notes.md

 [esp_efuse_mac_get_default()](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/misc_system_api.html).
 Useful to distinguish one device from another.

-### Security lock

-When zero, write is allowed.
-Otherwise, write is forbidden.

-For security concerns, the user can lock or unlock all writing attempts to HID reports by using just hardware inputs.
-This is a security precaution to stop unauthorized configuration modifications caused by rogue programs.

 ## Data format of report ID 3 (wheel configuration)

 While writing, any value outside of the valid range will be ignored,